Close Menu

 But Braughe’s legacy goes beyond just bricks and mortar.
 He was part of a movement that helped to shape the religious landscape of America.
 The Methodist church grew rapidly during the era of the circuit riders, becoming one of the largest Protestant denominations in the country.

 Moreover, the example set by Braughe and his fellow circuit riders inspired future generations of missionaries and evangelists.
-Their dedication and willingness to go where they were needed most set a high bar for those who followed.
+Their dedication—going wherever they were needed—set a powerful example for future missionaries.

 The Man Behind the Legend